 The villagers set up a subscription, and soon collected enough for a full-sized statue of the old man in the centre of the village.
 There it stands to this day – a grey, gaunt figure, holding out a sprig of herb.
-Nobody could learn his name, so there is no writing on the memorial.
-Except for these words engraved around the base:
+Nobody could discover his name, so there is no name written on the memorial.
+Nothing, except for these words engraved around its base:

 Rosemary for Remembrance.

 I am the knife grinder.